CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/Chapter1/README.md

   <dd>Figure 1.7 - Crab Nebula [<a href="https://esahubble.org/images/heic0515a">HST heic0515a</a>]
   <dd>Figure 1.8 - Cygnus Loop [<a href="https://noirlab.edu/public/images/noao1209a">NOIRLab noao1209a</a>]
 </dl>
-Finally, Figure 1.2, a reproduction of William Huggins' 1864 photographic spectrum of the Cat's Eye planetary nebula (Plate X, Figure 5 of Huggins 1864, Phil.
+Figure 1.2, a reproduction of William Huggins' 1864 photographic spectrum of the Cat's Eye planetary nebula (Plate X, Figure 5 of Huggins 1864, Phil.
 Trans.
-R. Soc., 154, 437) made by the authors is provided here.
+R. Soc., 154, 437) was scanned by the authors and is provided here.

 ## Required Data: